 J Earl Fishmonger is also among the local shopping trip to obtain all supplies to make your holiday one to remember, and The Shellfish Beach Deli is also worth a visit.

 Eating Out Most of the pubs (see above) offer excellent food from pub grub to restaurant standards.
 Right on the front at Trevaunance Cove is Schooner's Bistro, very good food and fabulous views.
 In the valley below Treth House on Quay Road is Genkis run by Owen and Natalie.
 Great coffee, cakes, paninis and salads, and the BBQ'd bacon baps on a Sunday morning are a must!
 At the top of Quay Road is No. 4 Peterville (our favourite), a truly excellent restaurant run by the ever-welcomng Nola.
 Next door to No. 4 is the Taphouse, a lively wine bar offering delicious food.
+The Peterville Inn is also excellent and in the centre of the village is Taste, another one to try!

 See also the Top 10 Restaurants in Cornwall - No. 4 is No. 1!!